misaleh/libelas-gpu/ReadMe.md

     - `./libelas_gpu`

 ## In this fork
-*Added opencv mat support with GPU (can be ported easliy to CPU), so you can read, wirte matrices and make further processing using opencv APIs
+* Added opencv mat support with GPU (can be ported easliy to CPU), so you can read, wirte matrices and make further processing using opencv APIs.

-*changed default parameters to MIDDLEBURY as produces better output
+* changed default parameters to MIDDLEBURY as it produces better output.
 ## Licenses

 All the original code is licensed under the **GNU General Public License**.
 This can be found with the original  [libelas](http://www.cvlibs.net/software/libelas/) library.
 All other code is licensed under the MIT license, which is attached to this repo's LICENSE file.